reposaur/reposaur/README.md

 > Audit your GitHub data using custom policies written in [Rego][rego].

+Reposaur allows users and organizations to execute policies against GitHub data to generate reports, perform auditing and more.
+The end-goal is to make it easy to perform such tasks in an automated way, enabling people to focus their time in solving any issues instead of looking for them.

+This is better explained with the example in [this Gist](https://gist.github.com/crqra/7ad034958dc02b141415241b321400d1), that executes a policy against every repository in an organization.

 ## Features

-* Write custom policies using OPA Rego language
+* Write custom policies using [Rego][rego] policy language
-* Simple and easy-to-use CLI
+* Simple, composable and easy-to-use CLI
 * Extendable using the Go SDK
 * Output reports in JSON and SARIF formats
 * (TODO) Deploy as a GitHub App or use in GitHub Actions